anowacki/SeisModels.jl/docs/joss-paper/paper.md

 elastic isotropic velocity (P-wave and S-wave), elastic radially-anisotropic velocity and attenuation are supported as basic model parameters, permitting the computation at arbitrary radius of gravity, pressure, mass, and so on.
-Inbuilt models include PREM [@dziewonski:1981], AK135 [@kennett:1995] and iasp91 [@kennett:1991] for the Earth, and the Moon model of @weber:2011.
+Inbuilt models include the Preliminary Reference Earth Model [@dziewonski:1981] ('PREM'),
+AK135 [@kennett:1995] and iasp91 [@kennett:1991] for the Earth,
+and the Moon model of @weber:2011.